-There have also been a cluster of papers \cite{naseer2021intriguing, vit_adv_rob, vit_patch_rob, jain2022missingness} showing that vision transformers can be very robust (especially compared to CNNs) to many kinds of perturbations including occlusions, patch permutation, adversarial perturbations, distribution shift, etc. In connection to this, it was proposed in \cite{jain2022missingness} that interpretability methods on vision transformers are significantly less sensitive to masking patterns and baseline colors, and also, it is possible to simply drop the necessary patch tokens rather than substituting with a baseline color.
-In line with this work, we attempt to provide a similar masking method for CNNs which performs as well or better than token dropping for ViTs.
+Several recent works \cite{naseer2021intriguing, vit_adv_rob, vit_patch_rob, jain2022missingness} have shown that vision transformers can be very robust (especially compared to CNNs) to many kinds of perturbations including occlusions, patch permutation, adversarial perturbations, distribution shift, etc. According to \cite{jain2022missingness}, interpretability methods for vision transformers are less affected by masking patterns and baseline colors.
+Additionally, it is possible to drop the required patch tokens instead of replacing them with a baseline color.
+We devise a similar method for CNNs in this work and make progress towards bridging the interpretability gap between CNNs and transformers.

-In patch attacks \cite{brown2017adversarial}, the adversary is allowed full control over a small contiguous portion of the image.
-These attacks are of special interest because they are physically realizable\cite{lee2019physical, wu2020making} and can be a realistic way to attack neural networks.
-Defenses against patch attacks \cite{levine_patch, cert_patch, liu2022segment, yatsura2022certified} use image masking to try and mask out the portion of the image in control of the adversary.
-In some of these works, the model is retrained on the images with random features masked out to mitigate any distribution shift, as in \cite{hooker_roar}, while in others there is no retraining.
-We believe that our work can be complementary to this line of work as it can improve the accuracy of the robust classifier without needing to retrain the model.
+While we focus on potential contributions to model interpretability and explainability, image masking is important in many other contexts.
+Image masking can be used to mitigate the reliance of the model on spurious correlations \cite{asgari2022masktune} by masking out spurious features while training the model.
+Several other works \cite{wang2017residual, zheng2017learning, sharma2015action} have also proposed using masks to eliminate irrelevant data using training.
+Defenses against patch attacks \cite{levine_patch, cert_patch, liu2022segment, yatsura2022certified} also utilize random masking to defend against adversaries.
+We believe that better masking techniques may be useful in these cases too.

+We also note that methods similar to layer masking like partial convolution \cite{liu2018image} have been proposed for image inpainting.
+As we show in the supplementary, they do not work as well in the context of model interpretability because of the added constraint we face that we cannot retrain the model on our masking method.